DGendoo/PDACDiseaseModels/README.md

 The analysis is conducted on **Pancreatic Ductal Adenocarcinoma (PDAC)**, across three cohorts:

-1. Primary tumours and matching Xenografts (Prim-PDX pairs) (n=10 pairs)
+1. Primary resected tumours and matching Xenografts (Primary-PDX pairs) (n=10 pairs)
-2. Liver metastasis and matching Xenografts (metastasis-PDX pairs) (n=6 pairs)
+2. Liver metastasis and matching Xenografts (Metastasis-PDX pairs) (n=6 pairs)
-3. Trios: resected primary with matched Xenograft (PDX) and matching organoid (PDO) (prim-PDX-PDO trios) (n=5 trios)
+3. Trios: resected primary with matched Xenograft (PDX) and matching organoid (PDO) (Primary-PDX-PDO trios) (n=5 trios)

 NB: The trios are a subset of the 10 primary-PDX pairs.

-## Reproducibility of the Analysis
+## The Analysis

-We will describe how to fully reproduce the figures and tables reported in the main manuscript.
-We automated the analysis pipeline so that minimal manual interaction is required to reproduce our results.
-To do this, one must simply:
+We describe how to reproduce the statistical analysis as reported in the manuscript.
+To do this, please proceed to:

 1. Set up the software environment
 2. Run the R scripts

 ### Set up the software environment

-We developed and tested our analysis pipeline using R running on Mac OSX platforms.
+We developed and tested our analysis pipeline using R running on Mac OS X platforms.

 To mimic our software environment the following R packages should be installed.
 All these packages are available on CRAN or Bioconductor.